Flexible Partial Dentures: The Pros and Cons of Partial False Teeth

 Traditional partial dentures are still a strong option that are convenient and affordable.
 They also offer the traditional benefits of fake teeth, like filling in the gaps in your smile, making it more natural to eat, and keeping your natural teeth in place.

-The difference between more modern flexible dentures and traditional options is that the flexible version is made from softer plastic materials.
+The difference between more modern flexible dentures and traditional options is that the flexible version is made from softer, thin thermoplastic materials.
+These thin materials provide a comfortable fit and help minimize visibility inside the mouth, enhancing esthetics.
 This gives a number of benefits many patients prefer over the traditional option, but also some new challenges.

 The Advantages of Flexible Dentures